Complexity Beyond Incentives: The Critical Role of Reporting Language: Results

 \subsection{Sources of benefits of SD-CHOICE}

-Tables~\ref{tab:accuracy-complexity} and \ref{accuracyreg} show that SD-CHOICE delivers substantially higher choice accuracy than SD-DIRECT (84.26\% vs.\ 55.76\%), a 28.5 percentage point gain ($p<0.01$).
-This replicates \citet{Li2017,Bo2024} and is consistent with incentive strength: SD-CHOICE is obviously strategy-proof and “1-step simple” \citep{Pycia2023}, whereas SD-DIRECT is not.
+Tables~\ref{tab:accuracy-complexity} and \ref{accuracyreg} show that SD-CHOICE delivers substantially higher choice accuracy than SD-DIRECT (84.26\% vs.\ 55.76\%), a 28.5 percentage-point gain ($p<0.01$).
+This replicates experimental findings of \citet{Li2017} and \citet{Bo2024} and is consistent with incentive strength: SD-CHOICE is obviously strategy-proof and ``1-step simple'' \citep{Pycia2023}, whereas SD-DIRECT is not.
 However, SD-CHOICE also simplifies the reporting interface: participants make a single pick from the current menu rather than constructing a full ranking over 27 items.
-Hence the improvement over SD-DIRECT can arise from two channels—stronger incentives and lower reporting complexity.
-Our design permits a bound on the incentive channel by comparing SD-CHOICE to ACCURACY, which retains the same induced preferences but removes strategic incentives and asks for a full ranking.
-If SD-CHOICE outperforms ACCURACY, the difference cannot be due to incentives alone and points to an interface advantage.
-Indeed, SD-CHOICE exceeds ACCURACY overall (84.26\% vs.\ 76.72\%, $p<0.01$).\footnote{The gap is largest in SEP ($p<0.01$), while differences in LEX and COMP are not statistically significant.
-The latter depends on the simulated priority orders for ACCURACY.} These findings support \textsc{Hypothesis 4}: SD-CHOICE improves accuracy relative to SD-DIRECT, and part of the improvement reflects the simpler, one-at-a-time reporting interface rather than incentives alone.

-Additional evidence on the benefits of the simplified interface comes from Figure~\ref{fig:size_ChoiceMenus}.
-It shows that choices in SD-CHOICE become more accurate with smaller menus.
-Importantly, for very large menus (more than 25 options), the accuracy of the top choice in ACCURACY is significantly higher than the accuracy of the chosen option in SD-CHOICE, indicating that the better performance of SD-CHOICE over ACCURACY arises from smaller menus—reemphasizing the interface channel rather than only stronger incentives.

-\begin{result}[Strategic vs.\ interface channels] SD-CHOICE significantly increases choice accuracy relative to SD-DIRECT.
-Moreover, SD-CHOICE outperforms ACCURACY overall, indicating that gains arise not only from obvious strategy-proofness but also from a simpler reporting interface. \end{result}
+The improvement therefore arises from two sources---a menu-size channel and everything else that distinguishes sequential choice, including obvious strategy-proofness and the one-at-a-time decision frame.
+In this subsection we quantify the menu-size component and treat the rest as a residual.

+We decompose the headline effect directly, using one observation per participant and round in \emph{both} treatments and the same outcome as in Table~\ref{tab:accuracy-complexity}: the indicator $Y$ that the participant obtains her truly best program among those available at her turn.
+The two treatments differ in the menu relevant to this task.
+In SD-CHOICE, a participant picks from the $m$ programs remaining at her realized priority position.
+In SD-DIRECT, she constructs her report facing the full set of 27 programs---the mechanism removes nothing from her consideration set while she reports---so we set $m=27$.
+The randomized priority draw generates variation in $m$ within SD-CHOICE that traces out the position/menu gradient, which is what makes the decomposition feasible.

+Let $s\in\{0,1\}$ be an indicator for SD-CHOICE.
+The ``short'' regression, estimated on the pooled SD-CHOICE and SD-DIRECT samples,

+where $\mathbf{x}$ contains preference-type fixed effects, recovers the total choice-accuracy gap, $\hat\delta_S$.
+The ``long'' regression adds a quadratic in menu size,

+and we interpret $\hat\delta_L$ as the \emph{residual SD-CHOICE component}: the advantage that survives after netting out a flexible quadratic in menu size.
+The remainder is the \emph{menu-size component} and admits the closed-form Gelbach \citep{gelbach2016} expression